Rokasl/CS408_project/report/source/12_chapter_5.md

 the author of this project.
 Author's code will be clearly indicated.
 Two projects connected to the system are:

-* **Frankjnr** - developed by Craig???.
+* **Frankjnr** - developed by Sam Lindley, Craig McLaughlin and Conor McBride.
 Final system is essentially new back end for Frankjnr.
 So the whole Frankjnr project was used and new back end was placing in 'Backend' folder.
 Parts of Frankjnr code were slightly updated to let the user choose between the old back end and the new one.
 Updated files were:
   Compile.hs and Frank.hs, updates are clearly indicated with comments;